 Visit One Paseo for Fall Decor

-One Paseo is decorated with the cutest fall decor including a vintage pickup truck littered with fall things!
+One Paseo is decorated with the cutest fall decor including a vintage pickup truck littered with all the fall things!
 Grab a seasonal latte from Parakeet Cafe and walk around the shops for the perfect fall activity.
 They also have an Oktoberfest celebration on October 7th and Cinema under the Stars on October 28th.

 Other Fall Activities in San Diego

 - Visit The Invigatorium Coffee Shop Downtown for unique Halloween-esque decor

 - Barbarella in La Jolla goes all out with their Halloween decor

 - Visit the Japanese Friendship Garden in Balboa Park and peep the fall foliage (peaks mid to late November)